dj-kata/bpim-score-repo/README.md

 1. To store definition files used in BPIManager
 2. To maintain the script that enables editing definition files on the CLI

+*Output data have been published on gh-pages and available on BPIManager via [proxy](https://proxy.poyashi.me/?type=bpi)

 ## Directories

 | Dir | Description |